Medicaid and Nursing Home Planning

 Saving Your Assets If You Enter a Nursing Home

-Introduction-At a cost of more than $7,000 per month or $84,000 per year, an extended stay in a nursing home can easily wipe out a nest egg that took a lifetime to acquire.
+At a cost of more than $8,000 per month or $96,000 per year, an extended stay in a nursing home can easily wipe out a nest egg that took a lifetime to acquire.
 This issue may be the number one concern for many senior citizens today.
 In this case, ignorance is not bliss!
 It is important to know the facts before the facts take you by surprise.

 What Assets Are Countable?

-Countable assets include bank and credit union accounts, money market accounts, mutual funds, bonds, stocks, cash value in a whole life insurance policy exceeding $1,500 in initial death benefit, an IRA, other retirement assets, non-homestead real property, boats, a second vehicle, a home in a revocable trust.
+Countable assets include bank and credit union accounts, CDs, mutual funds, bonds, stocks, cash value in a whole life insurance policy exceeding $1,500 in initial death benefit, an IRA, other retirement assets, non-homestead real property, boats, a second vehicle, recreational vehicles, land contracts, and assets in a revocable trust.

-Many senior citizens add a child's or other loved one's name to accounts to prevent probate upon death.
-This arrangement offers no protection from the Medicaid spend down rules.
-Jointly owned checking, savings, CD's, mutual funds, bonds and similar assets are 100% countable since the Medicaid applicant has the right to cash in 100% without the consent of the other owners.
+Many clients add a child’s or other loved one’s name to accounts and investments to prevent probate upon death.
+This arrangement offers no protection from the Medicaid spend-down rules.
+Jointly-owned checking, savings, CD’s, mutual funds, bonds and similar assets are 100% countable when the Medicaid applicant has the right to cash in 100% without the consent of the other owners.

-An unmarried person is allowed to keep all exempt assets and $2,000 in countable assets in both Michigan and Wisconsin.
+An unmarried person is allowed to keep all exempt assets and an asset allowance of $2,000 in countable assets in both Michigan and Wisconsin.
 All monthly income must be spent down, except that you may keep a personal needs allowance and enough cash to pay health insurance premiums.
 You cannot use monthly income to pay for home expenses.

 Spend Down Rules for Married Couples

-All countable assets owned by either spouse, however titled, are counted in a snap shot on the date of admission to a nursing home or an earlier hospital stay.
+All countable assets owned by either spouse, or together, or in trust, are counted in a “snap shot” on the date of admission to a nursing home or an earlier hospital stay.
 The good news is that at-home spouses may retain an asset allowance which is called the Resource Allowance.
-Resource Allowance as of January 1, 2012 is the greater of (1) a minimum floor of $23,000 in Michigan or $50,000 in Wisconsin, or (2) one-half of countable assets not to exceed $113,640 in both Michigan and Wisconsin.
+The Resource Allowance as of January 1, 2012, is the greater of (1) a minimum floor of $21,912 in Michigan or $50,000 in Wisconsin, or (2) one-half of countable assets not to exceed $117,000 in both Michigan and Wisconsin.

-As to monthly fixed income, the at-home spouse may keep the greater of (1) all of his or her monthly fixed income from whatever source or (2) a minimum income allowance which comes from both spouse's collective monthly income.
+As to monthly fixed income, the at-home spouse may keep the greater of (1) all of his or her monthly fixed income from whatever source or (2) a minimum income allowance which comes from both spouses’ collective monthly income.
 As of January 1, 2013, the minimum income allowance in Michigan is $1,939 and in Wisconsin it is $2,585.

 The Spend Down Plan

-Giving away your assets is perfectly legal.
-However, when you do this, a divestment penalty period of Medicaid disqualification results.
+Giving away your assets is legal.
+However, when you do this a divestment penalty period of Medicaid disqualification results.
 It is a common misconception that this penalty period is 60 months.
-Rather, the monthly penalty period is the value of the asset given away during the prior 60 months, divided by the applicable state average monthly cost of nursing home care.
-If the published state average monthly cost of care is $7,000, then a gift of $70,000 would result in a penalty period of only 10 months, starting when an admission to a nursing home and when assets are below the asset limit, and ending 10 months later.
+Rather, the penalty period is the value of the asset given away during the prior 60 months, divided by the applicable state average monthly cost of nursing home care.
+For example, if the state average monthly cost of care is $6,000, then a gift of $60,000 would result in a penalty period of 10 months, starting after admission to a nursing home and when assets are below the asset limit, and ending 10 months later.

-The 60 month period is the look back period during which you must report whether any gifts were made.
-The 60 month look back period starts on the date of the filing of the Medicaid application, usually after a nursing home admission, and looks back 60 months into the past to see if any gifts were made.
+The 60-month period, by contrast, is the look-back period during which you must report whether any gifts were made.
+The 60-month look-back starts on the date of the filing of the Medicaid application, usually after a nursing home admission, and looks back 60 months into the past to see if any gifts were made.

-Because a gifting strategy is complicated and can lead to certain tax problems, gifting should only be undertaken under the guidance of an experienced Elder Law attorney.
+Because a gifting strategy is complicated and can lead to certain tax problems, gifting should only be undertaken under the guidance of a Certified Elder Law Attorney.

 Asset Protection Strategies

-The legal and ethical strategies permitted under Medicaid law include either crisis or proactive preplanning strategies.
-Crisis planning includes last minute purchase of exempt assets, small gifts, prepayment of income taxes, and purchase of annuities.
+The legal and ethical strategies permitted under Medicaid law include either crisis or proactive strategies.
+Crisis planning strategies are complicated.
+Contact a Certified Elder Law Attorney (see below).

 Importance of an Investment Representative

-Since the use of only legal strategies to preserve assets cannot offer a full solution, the advice of an experienced investment representative is important, especially in designing a long term care insurance.
+Since the use of legal strategies to preserve assets cannot offer a full solution to asset protection, the advice of an experienced local investment representative is important, especially in designing a long-term care insurance plan.

 Estate Recovery, Medicaid Liens, and Your Home

-• Filing too early when there are excess assets.
+- Filing too early when there are excess assets.
 A denial of benefits will result, often months later, resulting in large unpaid nursing home bills.

-• Making too large of gifts which create too long of a penalty period.
+- Making large gifts which create a long penalty period.

-• Not seeking the advice of an experienced Elder Law attorney with at least 400 Medicaid successes.
+- Not seeking the advice of a Certified Elder Law Attorney.

 How to Get Started

-Call and make an appointment with one of our attorneys.
-You should bring deeds, tax bills, and asset information and fill out our fact finder before the meeting.
+Schedule an appointment.
+You should bring deeds, tax bills, and asset information and fill out our fact finder (Estate Planning Guide – below) before the meeting.